Micaela Bastidas: Execution

-On May 18, 1781, they were taken to the Plaza de Armas in Cuzco to be executed one by one.
+On May 18, 1781, they were taken to the Plaza de Armas in Cuzco to be executed.
 His son Hipólito first had his tongue cut out, for having spoken against the Spanish, and then he was hanged.
-Micaela and José Gabriel were forced to witness the death of their son, then they made her climb to the platform.
-In front of her husband and her son Fernando Micaela fought against her executioners, until they finally subdued her and cut off her tongue.
-Her thin neck could not reach the winch, so they threw ties around her neck that pulled it from side to side to strangle her.
-They hit her with a club and ended up killing her with kicks in the stomach and breasts.
+Micaela fought against her executioners, until they finally subdued her and cut off her tongue.
+She was strangled, then beaten with a club and finally killed with kicks in the stomach and breasts.

-Then they took Túpac Amaru to the center of the plaza, who was also subjected to a dreadful death.
-Both were dismembered and their parts sent to different towns in the region to be exhibited in public squares, warning the inhabitants of the consequences of rebelling.
+Túpac Amaru was then also killed.
+Both were dismembered and their body parts sent to different towns in the region to be exhibited in public squares as a warning of the consequences of rebelling.